 a.
-Lease
+Financing Lease

 In January of 2008, the Council entered into a lease-purchase agreement with Buncombe County for the purpose of acquiring the office space at 339 Leicester Crossing.
-The lease agreement qualifies as other than short-term leases under GASB 87 and, therefore, have been recorded at the present value of the future minimum lease payments as of the date of their inception.

-During the year ended June 30, 2015, the Council returned a portion of the office space to the County, and the original agreement was amended with a debt balance representing the portion related to the remaining space, \$1,609,394.
-The new lease- purchase agreement requires semi-annual payments of
+During the year ended June 30, 2015, the Council returned a portion of the office space to the County, and the original agreement was amended with a debt balance representing the portion related to the remaining space, \$1,005,116.
+The new lease-purchase agreement requires semi-annual payments of \$61,429 through June 30, 2034 and one final payment of \$12,154 in December 2034.